jts272/pp3-lidl-bake-mate/README.md

 Common to all functions was the testing of args working as intended, and vars being correctly displayed to the user in print/input elements.

-Functions that perfom actions that the user never sees are marked with '(H)'.
+Functions that perfom actions that the user never interacts with directly are marked with '(H)'.

 #### API Functionality